andre-brandao/pyprland/Home.md

 # Welcome to the pyprland wiki!

-## Pyprland is an hyprland companion app enabling Scratchpads, smart monitor placement and other tweaks.
+## Pyprland is an hyprland companion app enabling Scratchpads, monitor placement and other tweaks.

 Check the [plugin list](Plugins) for the full list of features.